Before moving forward, ask yourself...Is my family ready to make this commitment?

 - Be a good neighbor - Habitat OC families work alongside their new neighbors and a lot of volunteers.
 You won't believe the people who are willing to give time and donations to make sure your family has a brighter future.
 All they ask is that you do the same for someone someday.

-- Re-sell to Habitat OC - If you must sell your home, talk to Habitat OC first!
-You can't sell the home on the open market.
+- Re-sell to Habitat OC - If you decide to sell your home, you must sell it back to Habitat OC You can't sell the home on the open market.
 Your equity will be determined by a formula based on your mortgage schedule.

 - Ask questions - If you aren't sure about something, ask!